uva-math/uva-math-code/documentation/people_pages.md

 ### Fields in the people pages

+#### Content

 The first 15 lines in this file are for configuration, separated by two `---`.
-The lines after line 15 (after the second `---`) can be any content the person would like on their page.
+The lines after line 15 (after the second `---`) can be any content the person would like on their page, such as
+- Selected publications
+- More detailed description of research interests
+- Any links, pictures, and so on

 The syntax is [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Math formulas are also [supported]({{site.url}}/doc/math/).

+#### Configuration

 Most configuration fields are self-evident, except the following: